 We’re constantly working on improving our quote system, and expanding the range of people we can cover.
 So being excluded today doesn’t mean we will never be able to give you a quote!
-For example, we are now able to cover drivers who had a claim before.
+For example, we are now able to cover some drivers who had a claim before.

-Older vehicles often are easy targets for car thieves, because their security systems aren't as developed as recent ones, and robbers have more experience at getting past them.
+Older vehicles also are easy targets for thieves, because their security systems aren't as developed as recent ones, and robbers have more experience at getting past them.
 Some models are also known to be easier to steal than others.
 Hence, we would take a much bigger risk in insuring cars 15 years or older (10 for some other insurers).

 Both of these points also apply to cars that have been modified to improve their performance or appearance.
 It is in general riskier for companies to insure these vehicles, as these modifications might conflict with security measures.
 In an accident, modified parts might cause more damage to the car and its driver, and will be more expensive to repair.

 Of course, we understand accidents do happen to any kind of driver, which is why recent events have much more impact on premiums, and are at risk of being filtered out by our algorithm.
-Reversely, older incidents will affect your premium to a lesser extent, and will be compensated by your years of claim-free driving, as we would give you additional discount for each year of No Claims Bonus proven.
+Older incidents will affect your premium to a lesser extent, and will be compensated by your years of claim-free driving, as we would give you additional discount for each year of No Claims Bonus proven.

 If in doubt about the answers expected in the sign up flow, our friendly team is always a message away.
 They're trained to deal with customers from all over the world, and will be happy to guide you through the process!